core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Some endpoints may wish to manage their links as a collection, and may need to read the current set of links in order to determine link maintenance operations.

+One or more links MAY be selected by using query filtering as specified in {{RFC6690}} Section 4.1

 The read request interface is specified as follows:

 Interaction: